-- The school values of C.A.R.E (Co-operate, Achieve, Respect & Enjoy) are promoted across the school day and the curriculum - PSHE education and other curriculum subjects are used to promote social and emotional skills including those needed to work together, show empathy, build friendships, get support and help others - Small group work interventions are used to support those who need extra help to develop their social and emotional aspects of learning - PSHE education lessons are used to develop understanding of safety and how to stay safe - Online Safety is taught across the curriculum and through assemblies and visual reminders around the school community - PSHE education lessons are used to develop understanding of bullying, its impact and ways to respond to bullying situations.
-PSHE education is also used to develop understanding of similarity and differences and the unacceptability of all forms of prejudice and bullying - Regular whole school assemblies are also used to develop understanding of bullying, its impact and encourage reporting - The whole school participates in annual activities for anti-bullying week and a rolling programme of other events such as Black History Month, LGBT History Month, International Women's Day, Refugee Awareness Week, UK Disability History Month etc. - Circle Time provides opportunities for dealing with issues that have arisen in the class and wider, and a time to reflect - The School Council provides a forum for discussing any bullying issues and for the pupils to decide ways of preventing it and supporting those who are bullied. - Staff support pupils in resolving friendship problems and low- level behaviour without adult intervention - Play leaders are used to reduce potential conflict during break-time and lunchtime by providing a rich menu of play possibilities - We regularly survey pupils to inform developments - The values of the school, and class and school rules are upheld at all times.
+- The school values of C.A.R.E (Collaborate, Achieve, Respect & Enjoy) are promoted across the school day and the curriculum - PSHE education and other curriculum subjects are used to promote social and emotional skills including those needed to work together, show empathy, build friendships, get support and help others - Small group work interventions are used to support those who need extra help to develop their social and emotional aspects of learning - PSHE education lessons are used to develop understanding of safety and how to stay safe - Online Safety is taught across the curriculum and through assemblies and visual reminders around the school community - PSHE education lessons are used to develop understanding of bullying, its impact and ways to respond to bullying situations.
+PSHE education is also used to develop understanding of similarity and differences and the unacceptability of all forms of prejudice and bullying - Regular whole school assemblies are also used to develop understanding of bullying, its impact and encourage reporting - The whole school participates in annual activities for anti-bullying week and a rolling programme of other events such as Black History Month, LGBT History Month, International Women's Day, Refugee Awareness Week, UK Disability History Month etc. - Class discussion time provides opportunities for dealing with issues that have

+- arisen in the class and wider, and a time to reflect - The School Council provides a forum for discussing any bullying issues and for the pupils to decide ways of preventing it and supporting those who are bullied. - Staff support pupils in resolving friendship problems and low- level behaviour without adult intervention - We regularly survey pupils to inform developments - The values of the school, and class and school rules are upheld at all times.
 All staff monitor behaviour and intervene when it becomes necessary to address friendship problems and prevent bullying from developing.
 Staff on playground duty will inform class teachers of any incidents.